codernr/blog-source/posts/execute-queue-with-aspnet-core-timed-hosted-service.md

 {
   using var scope = this.services.CreateScope();

-  var context = scope.ServiceProvider.GetRequiredService<DbContext>();
+  var context = scope.ServiceProvider.GetRequiredService<JobDbContext>();

-  // whatever logic to retrieve the next job var nextJobData = await context.Jobs.FirstOrDefaultAsync();
+  // whatever logic to retrieve the next job var nextJobData = await context.JobDatas.FirstOrDefaultAsync();

   if (nextJobData == null)
   {
     // no next job
+    this.logger.LogInformation("No new job found, wait for next cycle");
     return;
   }

-  // here comes the custom logic that executes the job based on the job data }
+  // simulate long running job
+  this.logger.LogInformation("Execute job with Id: {0} Delay: {1}", nextJobData.Id, nextJobData.Delay);

+  await Task.Delay(TimeSpan.FromSeconds(nextJobData.Delay));

+  this.logger.LogInformation("Job execution finished (Id: {0})", nextJobData.Id);

+  // remove executed job from queue context.Remove(nextJobData);
+  await context.SaveChangesAsync();
+}
 ```

 This is the actual long running method that retrieves the job data and executes it.
 This async task is stored in `_executingTask` that is checked if ready before the next interval fires `ExecuteNextJobAsync` again through `FireTask`.
+This example uses a simulation that calls a `Task.Delay` with seconds based on job data.

 #### StopAsync / Dispose